Where to Kayak

 According to the Delaware and Raritan Canal Commission web site: “A Launch Ramp fee is in effect from the Saturday of Memorial Day weekend through Labor Day.
 Canoes, kayaks, boats, vessels and personal watercraft (e.g. jet-skis) that are transported in any manner are subject to launch ramp fees.
 Required daily or annual permits can be purchased at the Bulls Island Main Office at 2185 Daniel Bray Highway, Stockton, NJ 08859.
 For further information call the Bulls Island Office at 609-397-2949.”

-The key word in the above requirement is “transported”.
-If you use a vehicle to transport your kayak or canoe to the boat launch parking lot, then a permit is required.
-A permit is not required if you do not “transport” your watercraft.
-If you carry it in or wheel it in on a carrier then a permit would not be required.
 If you paddle in the canal then portage over to the river not using a launch ramp, a permit would not be required.
 You may have to explain this to a park ranger if you are asked.

 Delaware Canal State Park